How can I control my depression and anxiety?

 Why?
 Because if you don’t, then you risk shrinking into nothingness.
 You can’t stand still.
 You can only go forwards or backwards.

 Why be gentle?

 To be gentle is not to be harsh.
 It is not criticising, blaming or dismissing your pain.
 This doesn’t motivate people.
 It does the opposite.
 It chips away.
 It puts holes in you.
 You don’t want too many holes, or they’ll be nothing left.
-Just like any living organism or inanimate possession, you need maintaining.
+Just like any living organism or inanimate possession, you need maintenance.
 You need care.
 And care works best when it is gentle.

 Bravery is necessary to turn a life around, especially when suffering gets the better of you.
 It’s your friend, your coach and your mentor.
-And, you’ll be more likely to succeed, improve and master the performance of your mind if you include another friend in your circle.
+And you’ll be more likely to succeed, improve and master the performance of your mind if you include another friend in your circle.

 Gentleness is kindness.
 Its warmth and sensitivity.
 Gentleness is taking it slow.
 It is seeing it from different points of view.
 Its showing understanding in the face of criticism, blame and judgement.

 Be friends for life.
 When you’re next struggling, or if you’re struggling right now, ask yourself this: when did I last see my friends – gentleness and bravery?
 Have I spoken with them recently?
 Have I sought them out to spend time with them?